spettersson/splunk4patientprivacy/data_guide.md

 Splunk can collect, index, search, correlate, and visualize logs from any system or vendor that records for example create, read, update, delete, and export activities related to patient journals.

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
-Each log record should be processed as an individual event, where each event represents something that happened at a specific point in time.
+The work done before logs are indexed is referred to as index-time processing.
+Each log record becomes a single event in Splunk, where each event represents something that happened at a specific point in time.

-However, log formats vary significantly between systems—or even between different sources within the same system.
-To handle this diversity, Splunk assigns each log format a unique source**type**, which can later be referenced in searches to efficiently filter log sources.
+However, log formats can vary significantly between systems—or even between different sources within the same system.
+To handle this diversity, Splunk assigns each log format a unique sourcetype, allowing index-time processing to be tailored accordingly.

 ### **What is a Sourcetype?**

-A sourcetype is a set of configurations that tells Splunk how to correctly parse and index a specific log source.
+A sourcetype is a set of configurations that tells Splunk how to perform index-time processing.
 It mainly defines:
 - How logs are separated into individual events (event line-breaking rules).
 - How timestamps are identified and extracted (so events are placed in the correct time order).
 - How field extractions work (so logs become structured and searchable).

+By assigning the right log source with the log source, Splunk knows how to properly index the logs.

 ### **Create Your Own Sourcetype(s)**

 #### **1. Study the Log Format**
 The first step is to understand the structure of your logs, specifically:

-✅ **Structured vs. Unstructured**: Is the log format JSON, XML, CSV, or free-text (.log, .txt)?
+❓ **Structured vs. Unstructured**: Is the log format JSON, XML, CSV, or free-text (.log, .txt)?
-✅ **Single-Line vs. Multi-Line**: Does each event fit on a single line, or does it span multiple lines?
+❓ **Single-Line vs. Multi-Line**: Does each event fit on a single line, or does it span multiple lines?
-✅ **Event Delimiter**: How do you know where a new log record starts? (e.g., `\n` for new lines, timestamps, or a specific keyword).
+❓ **Event Delimiter**: How do you know where a new log record starts? (e.g., `\n` for new lines, timestamps, or a specific keyword).
-✅ **Timestamp Format**: What format does the timestamp use? (e.g., `2025-01-01T00:00:00.000000Z`, `2023-01-01 00:00:00.000`).
+❓ **Timestamp Format**: What format does the timestamp use? (e.g., `2025-01-01T00:00:00.000000Z`, `2023-01-01 00:00:00.000`).

 #### **2. Understand How to Configure Event Line-Breaking**